jahskee/itemize/README.md

 ## Notes

    * NODE_PATH was set to src/
-   * I used api.js to separate concerns.
+   * File api.js all restful calls go thru this object.

 ## Some Delays
    There is a delay in my coding, because I always setup redux.